-Organizations are encouraged to formally support CEW.
+Organizations are encouraged to formally support CEW/FEW.
 The list of Coalition Members includes organizations that have passed resolutions of support under "Organizational Endorsements."
-Those that are helping to fund CEW coordination are listed as "Sponsor Organizations."
-There is a model support resolution in the Resources area of <www.cewAction.org>.
+Those that are helping to fund CEW/FEW coordination are listed as "Sponsoring Organizations."
+A Model Support Resolution is in the Resources Area of this Campus Equity Week website